Wary on Credit Risk, Solar Developers Look for New Kinds of Contract Partners

 Shah Imran, then of EDP Renewables, agrees: “The market is getting saturated with developers, and smaller developers might be willing to stomach more credit risk in order to get the project done”.
 In other words, some renewable developers are unable to find investment grade corporate off-takers for their projects.
 To secure project financing, they may instead look to sub-investment grade buyers who look more likely to miss PPA payments.

 Bryan Eckstein of Forefront Power agrees that there are issues with finding quality off-takers in the corporate space.
 “PPA deals with investment grade companies and utilities have largely been picked over”.
+Developers like Forefront see an opportunity at the opposite end of the size spectrum: instead of targeting utilities and corporates for offtake, they focus on community and municipal solar.

 The benefit of this strategy is diversification.
 Community and municipal scale solar projects, sized up to 5MW, consider the offtake market as a whole.
 Rather than load all the credit risk onto a single corporate, these projects can spread the credit risk across many households in different towns and employment bases.
 A project considering community market penetration and churn (people moving in and out of neighborhoods) can effectively mitigate their default risk, short of a complete community exodus.
 Diversification also makes it more attractive to target underserved low-income offtake markets.